ImageMagick/Usage-Markdown/color_mods/index.md

 This is not a large loss in most images, and the overall result is that the contrast (intensity range) of the image will be automatically maximized.

-*A idealized diagram is needed here!*
+*An idealized diagram is needed here!*

 *Example using chinese chess?*